-All new contract instructors or those wishing to expand their teaching portfolio must be instructionally dedicated to the Fire Prevention: Technical curriculum and cannot cross boundaries teaching National Fire Academy (NFA) curricula.
+All new contract instructors or those wishing to expand their teaching portfolio must be instructionally dedicated to the Fire Prevention: Technical curriculum and cannot cross boundaries teaching in other National Fire Academy (NFA) curricula.
+With technological changes and advances occurring regularly within the industry, instructors are expected to remain current and relevant.
 Interest with other curricula will signal a voluntary withdrawal of teaching privileges from the Fire Prevention: Technical courses.